People

 My research focuses on social movements and collective protest in the Arabic-speaking Middle East and North Africa.

-For the 2023/24 academic year, I am a Mid-Career Fellow of the British Academy completing a book manuscript on the 1919 Egyptian Revolution.
+I am currently on research leave as a Mid-Career Fellow of the British Academy completing a book manuscript on the 1919 Egyptian Revolution.

 Publications